mfornace/nupack-docs-dev/sources/design.md

 ## Specify a domain
 A `domain` is a set of consecutive nucleotides that appear as a subsequence of one or more strands in a design.
-A domain is specified as a sequence (specified 5$'$ to 3$'$ using [IUPAC degenerate nucleotide codes](definitions.md#IUPAC-degenerate-nucleotide-codes)) and a domain name (keyword `name`).
+A domain is specified as a sequence (specified 5$'$ to 3$'$ using [degenerate nucleotide codes](definitions.md#degenerate-nucleotide-codes)) and a domain name (keyword `name`).
 Consecutive repeats of a single nucleotide code can be represented by the nucleotide code followed by the total number of repeats:

 ```python
 a = Domain('AAAA',       name='a')